StackVista/stackstate-docs/setup/installation/kubernetes_install/non_high_availability_setup.md

 ## Overview

-The recommended Kubernetes deployment of StackState is a [production ready setup](install_stackstate.md) with many services running redundantly.
-However, it is also possible to run StackState in a non-redundant setup, where each service has only a single replica.
+The recommended Kubernetes/OpenShift deployment of StackState is a production ready setup with many services running redundantly.
+If required, it is also possible to run StackState in a non-redundant setup, where each service has only a single replica.

 {% hint style="info" %}
-This setup is only suitable for situations that do not require high availability.
+The non-high availability setup is only suitable for situations that do not require high availability.
 {% endhint %}

 ## Create `nonha_values.yaml`